Skip to main content

 Photo by Innerbody Research

-However, elsewhere in the registration process, our testers noted some frustrating limitations.
-For example, at one point, you’re asked to select your interests — an important area where you can find common ground with a match, things to talk about as you get to know them — but you’re restricted to selecting just eight items across ten categories.
+But elsewhere in the registration process, our testers noted some frustrating limitations.
+For example, at one point, you’re asked to select your interests — an important area where you can find common ground with a match, or things to talk about as you get to know them — but you’re restricted to selecting just eight items across ten categories.
 Each tester struggled to distill themselves into such a small package, and they felt that having to deselect items to meet the limit meant misrepresenting themselves on the platform.
-It’s understandable why Match sets a limit at all (to prevent people from selecting as many as they can, to maximize their chances for a match), but eight felt like an awfully low cap.
+It’s understandable why Match sets a limit at all (to prevent people from gaming the algorithm by selecting as many interests as they can), but eight felt like an awfully low cap.

 Match Registration Interests